JetBrains/teamcity-documentation/topics/setting-up-and-running-additional-build-agents.md

 ## Configuring Java

 A TeamCity build agent is a Java application that requires JDK version 8-10 to work.
-OpenJDK 8 (for example, by [AdoptOpenJDK](https://adoptopenjdk.net/)) 1.8.0_161 or later, 32-bit is recommended.
+OpenJDK 8 (for example, bundled [Amazon Corretto](https://aws.amazon.com/corretto/)) 1.8.0_161 or later.
 [Oracle Java 8](http://www.oracle.com/technetwork/java/javase/downloads/) is also supported.

 A build agent contains two processes:
 * Agent Launcher – a Java process that launches the agent process
 * Agent – the main process for a Build Agent; runs as a child process for the agent launcher

-The (Windows) `.exe` TeamCity distribution comes bundled with OpenJDK 1.8.0_161.
+The (Windows) `.exe` TeamCity distribution comes bundled with 64-bit Amazon Corretto 8.
 If you run a previous version of the TeamCity agent, you will need to repeat the agent installation to update the JVM.

-Using x32 bit JDK (not JRE) is recommended.
+Using 64-bit JDK (not JRE) is recommended.
 JDK is required for some build runners like [IntelliJ IDEA Project](intellij-idea-project.md), Java [Inspections](inspections.md), and [Duplicates](duplicates-finder-java.md).
 If you do not have Java builds, you can install JRE instead of JDK.
 Using of x64 bit Java is possible, but you might need to double the `-Xmx` memory value for the main agent process (see [Configuring Build Agent Startup Properties](configuring-build-agent-startup-properties.md) and alike [section](installing-and-configuring-the-teamcity-server.md#Setting+Up+Memory+settings+for+TeamCity+Server) for the server).

 <anchor name="java-paths"/>